aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

   automountServiceAccountToken: false
 ```

-In systems where we can’t get access to the metrics, we can again look at the logs to detect contention.
+In systems where we can't get access to the metrics, we can again look at the logs to detect contention.
 If we wanted to see the number of requests being being processed on a per controller or an aggregate level we would use the following CloudWatch Logs Insights Query.

 ### Total Volume Processed by the KCM